Advanced Recovery

 Hyperbaric Oxygen Therapy (HBOT) saturates your tissues with oxygen under pressure.
 EB02 conditions the blood that carries that oxygen.
 Together, you're optimizing both the delivery system and the cargo.

-IV Therapy delivers targeted nutrients directly into your bloodstream.
-EB02 may improve the biochemical environment that those nutrients enter, potentially supporting better utilization.
+IV Therapy delivers targeted nutrients directly into the bloodstream.
+EB02 works on the biochemical environment those nutrients enter — different mechanism, different layer of the same system.

 Red Light Therapy works at the cellular level to support mitochondrial function and reduce inflammation.
 EB02 addresses systemic blood chemistry.
 Different depth, different mechanism, compounding effect.